 Phyllis is a free-lance and sometimes contracted writer.
 Her articles, features, devotionals, public relations pieces, commentaries, editorials, and regular, award-winning newspaper (humor) columns have appeared in local, national, and international markets over the past thirty years.
 She is the author of Sentence CPR, Breathing Life Into Sentences That Might As Well Be Pushing Up Daisies, 2010, Cottonwood Press/Prufrock Press and How to Learn Like a Pro! , an open source textbook for college level effective learning/study skills courses.
 She sells individual humor-based language arts lesson plans, geared for grades 7-adult, on TeachersPayTeachers.com, and she has written many devotionals over the years for Standard Publishing’s devotionals publication, Cook Communications’ The Quiet Hour, and for Warner Press.
 Her inspirational articles and features have appeared in numerous Christian markets including Our Family, Virtue, Live, Herald of Holiness, Sunday Digest, and others.

-Phyllis has taught for over thirty years.
-She began her career in the field of special education.
-She has taught high school language arts, writing, study skills, and literature including Advanced Placement Literature, and A.P.
+Phyllis is a retired teacher living in the Pacific Northwest.
+She taught for thirty-five years, beginning her career in the field of special education.
+She subsequently taught middle and high school language arts, writing, study skills, and literature including Advanced Placement Literature, and A.P.
 Composition.
-She is currently a community college instructor in the Pacific Northwest where she teaches writing, effective learning, and college and career preparatory classes.
+After that she was a community college instructor (15 years) where she taught writing, effective learning, college and career preparatory classes, and Citizenship classes.